 Like a hammer, power itself is neutral.
 It can be used for beneficial purposes, such as parents protecting their children or leaders promoting the rule of law.
 It can also be used for harmful purposes, such as parents hitting children or political leaders praising violence against their critics.

 The abuse of power can be called many things, including intimidation, fraud, discrimination, and tyranny.
 I’ll use a term that’s down-to-earth and gets at our nature as social primates: bullying.

 Bullies are unfortunately common.
 Throughout history and right now today, from homes and schoolyards to boardrooms and presidential palaces, they create a vast amount of human suffering.
 What can we do?

 In this short space, I’ll offer some summary suggestions.
 You can help them be concrete by applying them to bullies you’ve experienced or observed.

-- Dominating – Have to be the “alpha”; fear of looking “one-down”; thus must find targets who seem weaker; no compassion
+- Dominating – Have to be the “alpha”; fear of looking “one-down”; must find targets who seem weaker; no compassion

 - Defensive – Never wrong; fault and scorn others; avoid personal responsibility